 Abuse And Neglect Of Our Clients

-Not a nice subject to start the year with but an essential one for all HCA employees to be aware of.
-Below is an excerpt from our Recognising and Reporting abuse and neglect policy.
+Not a nice subject to start the year with but an essential one for all HomeCare Australia employees to be aware of.
+Below is an excerpt from our Recognizing and Reporting abuse and neglect policy.
 As we move toward quality accreditation, it is essential that all staff understand and adhere to the policy.

 Recognising Physical Abuse Physical indicators: - unexplained cuts, abrasions, bruising or swelling